quinfer/quinnference_website/content/authors/admin/_index.md

 #- Visitors
 ---

 I am a passionate lecturer who encourages learning through growth rather than memory.
 I research to feed my curiousity.
-My research interests include computer age statistical inference, RAI, banking, and association football.
+My research interests include computer age statistical inference, Responsible AI, banking, and association football.
 I founded and provides oversight for the Queen's Student Managed fund.
 I run the masters in quantitative finance, and teaches graduate-level statistics for time series and algorithmic trading and investment.
 I have extensive statistical consulting and professional training experience and have worked with local companies to build large-scale computer age statistical forecasting infrastructure.
-Finally, I recently built and maintain a high-performance cloud computing resource for teaching and research in the Management School.
+Finally, I recently built and maintain a high-performance cloud computing resource for teaching  in the Management School.
+This resources using [RStudio Professional](https://www.rstudio.com/products/team/) products so that student can learn how to produce agile, credible, and reproducible digital solutions to modern business/finance anayltic challenges.